brodieG/unitizer/DEVNOTES.md

 This section contains developer notes for things that are unresolved, need fixing, or hare-brained ideas for features.
 Read at your own risk.

+## Display Improvements

+### Pager

+Use pager?
+Seems like almost definitely want to do this for elements like [B]rowse, etc.  Have to think about how it impacts flow if the pager is external like in RStudio.

+### Colorizing Output

+All meta-text should be grey...
+But what about large portions of text such as those we get in [B]rowse?
+Maybe the headers and all that in gray, but the contents in white?
+What about the prompts?
+Will have to play around.

+Color in code comments?
+Could do so pretty easily

+### Simple Value Failures

+Need some way of mitigating the amount of output put out by `unitizer`.
+Right now with the addition of the new diff it's pretty jarring to see so much red and yellow and blue.
+Some options:

+* If only a `value` error, squash `all.equal` and rely instead on `diffobj` output only; one issue here is that we might conceal some errors that `all.equal` would otherwise show; partly relies on making sure `diffobj` shows the `all.equal` output when there are no visible differences.
+* The whole `diff_state` business; what's the best way to handle it?

+### Value and Condition

+See
 ## Return values

 Still somewhat conflicted about what the return values should be for a unitizer.